Milindi-Kodikara/Steganaography/README.md

 # Steganaography
-A java program to hide a string of texts in an image file using LSB image steganography technique.
+A java program to hide a string of text in an image file using LSB image steganography technique.